mobinasri/flagger/README.md

  -r 0.4
 ```

 For each alignment `filter_alt_reads` iterates over the CIGAR string and clusters the snps closer than the number given to the `-m` parameter.
-That alignment will be removed if it encompasses a cluster in which more than `-r` ratio of the snps have alternative alleles.
+That alignment will be removed if it encompasses a snp cluster in which more than `-r` ratio of the snps have alternative alleles.
 `${ALT_FILTERED_BAM}` is the cleaned bam file and `${ALT_BAM}` includes the removed alignments.

 ### 5. Run Flagger on the alignments with no alternative allele
 `${ALT_FILTERED_BAM}` is then used as the input to Flagger.
-Flagger outputs a bed file for each of the 4 components;
+Flagger outputs a bed file with 5 labels;
-erroneous, duplicated, haploid and collapsed.
-Any component other than the haploid one is pointing to unreliable blocks in
+erroneous (Err), duplicated (Dup), haploid (Hap), collapsed (Col) and unkown (Unk).
+Any component other than the haploid one is pointing to unreliable blocks in assembly and unkown label is for the bases couldn't be assigned confidently.
-assembly.
 The 4 components are explained in detail [here](https://github.com/mobinasri/flagger/tree/main/docs/coverage#2-coverage-distribution-and-fitting-the-mixture-model).

 More information about Flagger is available [here](https://github.com/mobinasri/flagger/tree/main/docs/coverage)